xrjvn/cp317a-group25-carrentalsystem/docs/sprint02.md

 ### Sam Oreskovic – UI-3 (Cancel Reservation)
 **Overview:**
 - Modified `reserve/page.tsx` to include a cancel button inside the temporary reservation list.
-Connected to `removeReservation()` for easy deletion
+Connected to `removeReservation()` for easy deletion.
 - Added working Cancel buttons beside each active booking in `reservations/page.tsx`.
 Added web confirmation prompts to confirm each cancellation on this page.
 - Altered the image paths in `data/mockCars.ts`, ensuring car images are shown on each reservation, regardless of their page.
-- Verified that deleting a reservation on `/reservations` reflects on `/reserve`, and vice-versa, using context in `context/ReservationContext.tsx`
+- Verified that deleting a reservation on `/reservations` reflects on `/reserve`, and vice-versa, using context in `context/ReservationContext.tsx`.
+- Edited `search/page.tsx` to allow for the new image paths after conflicts were thrown.

 **Files Modified:**
 - `/src/app/reserve/page.tsx`  (modified)
 - `/src/app/reservations/page.tsx` (modified)
 - `/src/app/data/mockCars` (modified)
+- `/src/app/search/page.tsx` (modified)

 **Code Snippet:**
 ```tsx